 Plain Road, West Greenwich

-Difficulty: moderate for children
+Difficulty: challenging for kids

 Dogs: are welcome, so long as they are leashed and you clean up after them

 Note: fluorescent orange requirements apply for all users during the hunting season (learn more)